DETAILED ACTION

 With respect to claims 5, 18, Agilent teaches a method wherein the packing material has an alkyl functional group (page 27).

-Before the effective filing date of the claimed invention, it would have been obvious to one of ordinary skill in the art to combine the teachings of Chowdhury and Agilent because Agilent teaches a method wherein reverse phase chromatography is used for the purification of macromolecules (page 47, para 2).
-While Chowdhury teaches a method wherein the first step in the purification, extraction, and visualization of LPS from E. coli consists of SDS treatment and boiling the sample in hot water (abstract; page 25, column 2, para 3).
+Before the effective filing date of the claimed invention, it would have been obvious to one of ordinary skill in the art to combine the teachings of Darveau and Agilent because Agilent teaches a method wherein reverse phase chromatography is used for the purification of macromolecules (page 47, para 2).
+While Darveau teaches a method wherein LPS from Salmonella and Escherichia are isolated without using organic solvent (page 832, column 1, para 4; column 2, para 4).

-One of ordinary skill in the art would be motivated to combine the teachings of Chowdhury and Agilent because doing so would produce purified LPS with higher concentration and less artifacts (contaminants).
-Furthermore, the extraction method taught by Chowdhury is routinely done within the art, therefore the supplies for the method are widely available.
-As such, one of skill in the art would be motivated to utilize said methods for the purification of LPS.
+One of ordinary skill in the art would be motivated to combine the teachings of Darveau and Agilent because doing so would produce isolated and purified LPS at higher concentrations with less artifacts (contaminants).
+Furthermore, the extraction method taught by Darveau is routinely done within the art, since 1983 (date of the art), therefore the supplies for the method are widely available.
+As such, one of skill in the art would be motivated to utilize said methods for the isolation and purification of LPS.
 Therefore there would be a reasonable expectation of success to arrive at the above invention.
 Therefore, the above invention would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention.

 Conclusion